KevinJDurant/OpenTorrentSite/README.md

 ## Setup:
 1. Copy & Paste all files to your webspace.
+2. Create a folder called "torrents" in the root directory
-2. Setup a new MySQL database.
+3. Setup a new MySQL database.
 For security purposes you should create a user with appropriate permissions.
-3. Change the database credentials inside 'config/config.ini.php'.
+4. Change the database credentials inside 'config/config.ini.php'.
-4. Import all .sql files from the 'sql' folder.
+5. Import all .sql files from the 'sql' folder.

 ## Current features:
 - [x] User Register and Login.
 - [x] Torrent Uploading.
 - [x] Torrent Seed & Peer data.
+(Host must allow HTTP/UDP requests)
 - [x] Crossbrowser compatibility.
 - [x] Mobile support.
 - [x] Torrent Search.
+- [X] Remove Torrent (Users can remove torrents from my-torrent.php)
 - [x] Popular overview.
 	- Currently gets the top 10 seeded torrents of the past 7 days for that category.
 - [ ] Category overview.